-Concurrent with the Offerings, the Company intends to adopt a bonus incentive plan for the Presidents of the Subsidiaries.
-This bonus incentive plan will be patterned after a similar plan under which Messrs.
+Concurrently with the Offerings, the Company adopted a bonus incentive plan for the Presidents of the Subsidiaries.
+This bonus incentive plan is patterned after a similar plan under which Messrs.
 Bamba, Chou, Han and Mak were compensated by NSI prior to the Reorganization and the Offerings.
-Under the contemplated bonus incentive plan, Messrs.
-Bamba, Chou, Han and Mak will be entitled to receive an annual cash bonus based upon the prior year's operating results of the Subsidiary for which they are responsible.
-Under this bonus incentive plan, participants would be able to receive a bonus equal to 100% of their respective salaries, conditioned on meeting certain performance criteria and subject to cash availability and approval of the Board of Directors of the Company.
-One half of this bonus would be payable by February 15 of the year following the year in which the bonus is earned and the remaining one half would be deferred and would vest ratably over 10 years or at age 65, whichever occurs first.
+Under the new bonus incentive plan, Messrs.
+Bamba, Chou, Han and Mak are entitled to receive an annual cash bonus based upon the prior year's operating results of the Subsidiary for which they are responsible.
+Participants in this bonus incentive plan are able to receive a bonus equal to 100% of their respective salaries, conditioned on meeting certain performance criteria and subject to cash availability and approval of the Board of Directors of the Company.
+One half of this bonus is payable by February 15 of the year following the year in which the bonus is earned and the remaining one half is deferred and vests ratably over 10 years or at age 65, whichever occurs first.